 In the 17th and 18th centuries horse racing was a popular social occasion.
 A course was laid out on Port Meadow and the neighbouring Wolvercote Common of which the two bridges spanning the ditch between the commons formed a part.

 You can have a good walk without leaving the common or you can cross the river onto the Thames towpath or explore the 35 ha of the neighbouring Burgess Field.

 Port Meadow is covered under the Countryside Act and users must follow the Countryside Code when using the site.

-There are static picnic benches and bbqs near the Godstow Rd entrance.
+There are static picnic benches and BBQs near the Godstow Road entrance.
 Picnics are welcome elsewhere, but please be careful of the cattle and horses.

 Port Meadow provides opportunities to enjoy coarse fishing providing you have the appropriate rod licence and permits.

 If you are out walking and witness any bottle digging or have any concerns please contact us on 01865 252240.

 When you take your dog into the outdoors, always ensure it does not disturb wildlife, farm animals, horses or other people by keeping it under effective control.

 Users must follow the Countryside Code when using the area.

 If you are out walking and witness any dangerous dogs or have any concerns please contact us on 01865 252240.